MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

         Break the content into 'chunks' where each chunk has three things:
             1. An H2 or H3 heading describing the goal of the chunk
             2. 1-3 paragraphs of text, with a strong lead sentence in the first paragraph
-            3. Visual like an image, table, blockquote, code sample, or list
+            3. Visual like an image, table, list, code sample, or blockquote

     [Learning-unit structural guidance](https://review.docs.microsoft.com/learn-docs/docs/id-guidance-structure-learning-content?branch=master)
 -->